Considerations When Choosing a Sperm Donor

 What you need to know about using a clinic-recruited donor

-Using a clinic-recruited sperm donor recruited through a centre like Rainbow Fertility, has several benefits including:
+Choosing a sperm donor that is clinic-recruited through a platform like Addam Donor Bank, has several benefits, including:

 • Knowing that the donor has undertaken counselling and understands the implications and legalities of being a donor.